 Cellular Radio is a broadcast radio that is used for mobile communications.
 It is specifically used in wireless modems and cellular telephones.
 The cellular telephone is also a telephone device that uses high-frequency radio waves to transmit voice and digital data.

-However, some mobile users connect notebooks or mobile computers to the cellular telephone to access the Web or send and receive email, etc. Personal Communications Services (PCS) is a set of technologies used for digital cellular devices like Handheld computers, cellular telephones, etc.
+However, some mobile users connect notebooks or mobile computers to the cellular telephone to access the Web or send and receive an email, etc. Personal Communications Services (PCS) is a set of technologies used for digital cellular devices like Handheld computers, cellular telephones, etc.

 Infrared (IR) is a wireless transmission media.
 It sends signals using infrared light waves. it requires a light–of–sight transmission.